 This award, established by the family of David McKenty, a former professor and chair in the English department, honors the memory of another former colleague in English, Walker Hamilton.
 It recognizes outstanding academic achievement by a graduating senior English major.
 Winners receive a cash prize.

-Eligibility: Graduating Seniors Majoring in any CAS Discipline
+Eligibility: Graduating Seniors Majoring in any CAH Discipline

-This award is given each spring to a graduating senior who is majoring in a College of Arts & Sciences (CAS) discipline and who demonstrates exceptional intellectual or creative achievement and strong extracurricular and service activities.
-Students must be nominated by a CAS faculty member and hold a minimum GPA of 3.5; nominees submit an application and two faculty letters of recommendation.
-Nomination and application deadlines are usually announced by the CAS dean’s office early in the spring semester and typically fall in late February or early March.
-(Note: although this award is administered by CAS—and not the English Department—we list it here in order to make English students and faculty aware of this opportunity.
-English majors are well represented in the ranks of past CAS OSA winners.)
-For complete information, please visit the CAS website.
+This award is given each spring to a graduating senior who is majoring in a College of Arts & Humanities (CAH) discipline and who demonstrates exceptional intellectual or creative achievement and strong extracurricular and service activities.
+Students must be nominated by a CAH faculty member and hold a minimum GPA of 3.5; nominees then submit an application form, personal statement, resume, and two faculty letters of recommendation.
+Nomination and application deadlines are usually announced by the CAH dean’s office early in the spring semester and typically fall in late March or early April.
+(Note: although this award is administered by CAH—and not the English Department—we list it here in order to make English students and faculty aware of this opportunity.
+English majors are well represented in the ranks of past winners.)
+For more information, please contact the CAH dean's office.